urbanrotnik/scinote-api-v1-docs/source/includes/_projects.md

 Parameter | Description
 --------- | -----------
-TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve UserProject entities from
+TEAM_ID | The ID of the team to retrieve project from PROJECT_ID | The ID of the project to retrieve UserProject relations from

-## Get a specific UserProject entity from specific project
+## Get a specific UserProject relation data from specific project

 ```shell
 curl "http://my-test.scinote.net/api/v1/teams/1/projects/1/user_projects/1"